The Pacific Trade Future: China and South America

 For those born in the 1940s, experiences in the U.S. labor force in the 1960s and 1970s framed their worldview.
 The United States was the world’s powerhouse economy after World War II, especially as the world’s number 2 and 3 economies Germany and Japan had been bombed flat, as had France, England, and Italy.
 In 1950 the U.S. produced 80% of all automobiles in the world, by 1960s US auto manufacturing was about half world production, and by 2000 the US produced 4 million more cars a year than in 1980, but that was one-fifth of world production.
 By 2015 twice as many cars were manufactured in China than in the U.S. and some 90 million were produced worldwide (according to Wikipedia page).

-If you look at 1950 in the Infogr.am chart at right from you can see how dominate the US (green line) economy was from the 1950s to 1980s.
+If you look at 1950 in the Infogr.am chart at right from you can see how dominant the US economy (green line) was from the 1950s to 1980s.

-It should be no surprise that everyday Americans along with politicians and military leaders growing up and living through those decades believed the U.S. to be the world’s major economy and society.
-Though the US economy continued to expand, faster economic growth in China led many to believe something had gone wrong with the U.S> economy, and many blamed “unfair” trade deals.
+It should be no surprise that everyday Americans along with politicians and military leaders growing up and living through those decades believed the U.S. was naturally the world’s major economy and society.
+Though the US economy continued to expand, faster economic growth in China led many to believe something had gone wrong with the U.S. economy, and many blamed “unfair” trade deals.

 The chart seems to show the US economy declining after the 1950s, but that is an illusion.
 Instead, the US economy has expanded since the 1950s and 60s, with occasional recessions and slowdowns.
 From the 1960s on, Germany, Italy, and Japan grew rapidly, then later Taiwan, Hong Kong, South Korea, and the UK expanded (and Italy slowed down).
 The economies of China since 1980s reforms and India since 1990s reforms took off as well.
 Capital flows for international investment and low trade barriers were major reasons of rapid economic expansion.
 (Plus very, very hard work and long hours across rapidly industrializing South Korea, Taiwan, Hong Kong, and Singapore, then after economic reforms, across China, Thailand, Malaysia, and Vietnam.)

-The blue line of China in the chart above soars from hundreds of millions of Chinese working long hours in “duplicate” Chinese factories, but also from new firms and factories developed by Asian entrepreneurs with new technologies and innovations (which then benefit consumers in China and around the world).
+The blue line of China in the chart above soars because hundreds of millions of Chinese could follow cleared paths to productivity in “duplicate” Chinese factories, andlater in new firms and factories developed by Asian entrepreneurs (which then benefit consumers not only in China but and around the world).